yasserhous/Kali-VM/README.md

-*DISCLOSURE* This repository is currently in progress.
-I use it to document my progress.

 Words of Wisdom
 As you are progressing into this project, know that you will face challenges that I did not face.
 Do not fear those challenges, as they will help you learn.